Conservation and Sustainable Use of the Benguela Current Large Marine Ecosystem

 State of implementation/results

-- In Namibia a Blue Economy Policy was developed by an inter-ministerial committee and advised by the project.
+- In Namibia, a Blue Economy Policy is being developed by an inter-ministerial body.

 - In mid-August 2019, Angolan President João Lourenço established a 16-member ministerial body on marine affairs by decree.